 These branches will be lashed to your ridge pole or leaned and dug into the ground.
 Driving the poles into the ground then building debris up around them assures that you will have a sturdy and draft free shelter.

 Your long-term shelter doesn’t have to be made exclusively from natural materials.
 In fact, I would argue against it as your number one option.
-In an emergency situation you should look to build the best shelter while spending the least amount of time and effort.
+In an emergency situation you should look to build the best long term survival shelter while spending the least amount of time and effort.

 Here are three items that you need to have in your pack always for shelter making.